Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Results

 We display the $f-$mode frequencies in Fig. \ref{fig:f-modes} (left) versus NS mass.
-It increases from 1.6 to 2.6 kHz for variation of NS mass from 1.2 to 2.25 $M_\odot$ forming a band of frequencies that spans from 0.3 to 0.4 kHz as the mass increases.
-It is worth noting that, the $f$-mode frequency within the Cowling approximation for NSs with a mass greater than $2M_\odot$ is in the range of 2.1 - 2.7 kHz and 2.3 - 2.65 kHz for the two types of EOS used in \citep{Kumar2023}, respectively.
-It is a widely accepted fact that the calculation of the $f-$mode frequencies using the Cowling approximation, overestimates them by up to 30 to 10 percent for NS with masses ranging from 1.0 to 2.5 M$_\odot$, when compared to the frequency obtained from the linearized general relativistic formalism \cite{Benhar2004, Doneva2013, Pradhan2022}.
-In the right panel, we plot the distribution of $f-$ mode frequencies for different NS mass ranging from 1.4 to 2.0 $M_\odot$, each distribution is accompanied by its median value and a 90\% confidence interval (CI).
+It increases from 1.6 to 2.6 kHz for variation of NS mass from 1.2 to 2.25 $M_\odot$.
+It is worth noting that, the $f-$mode frequency within the Cowling approximation for NSs with a mass greater than $2M_\odot$ is in the range of 2.1 - 2.7 kHz and 2.3 - 2.65 kHz for the two types of EOS used in \citep{Kumar2023}, respectively.
+It is a widely known fact that the calculation of the $f-$mode frequencies using the Cowling approximation, overestimates them by up to 30 to 10 percent for NS with masses ranging from 1.0 to 2.5 M$_\odot$, when compared to the frequency obtained from the linearized General Relativistic formalism \cite{Benhar2004, Doneva2013, Pradhan2022}.
+In the right panel, we plot the distribution of $f-$ mode frequencies for different NS mass ranging from 1.4 to 2.0 $M_\odot$.
+Distribution for a given mass is accompanied by its median value and the 90\% confidence interval (CI) bounds.
 This variation in the $f-$mode frequencies across various NS masses is indicative of the current understanding of the EOS for NS.
-The measurements of $f$-mode frequencies (with precision beyond the current uncertainty of approximately 0.2 kHz) by the next generartion detectors could potentially lead to a more constrained and refined understanding of the EOS domain for the NS interior.
+The measurements of $f-$mode frequencies (with precision beyond the current uncertainty of approximately 0.2 kHz) by the next generation detectors could potentially lead to a more refined understanding of the EOS domain for the NS interior.

 Next we calculate the gravitational wave damping times corresponding to the $f-$mode frequencies for our EOS set.
 The inverse of the imaginary part of $\omega$ in the metric perturbations gives us the damping time as discussed in Sec.\ref{omega}.
 In Fig. \ref{fig:tau} we plot the variation of damping times with stellar mass.
-We obtain a monotonically decreasing trend for the damping times with increase in NS mass for all the EOS.
-The damping time of a 1.4$M_\odot$ NS is above 0.1 s and it falls much below 0.1 s for NS with mass above 2$M_\odot$.
-The range of damping times in this work, is slightly below the range(0.13 - 0.51s) of \citep{Pradhan2022} for their set of RMF EOS.
+We obtain a monotonically decreasing trend for the damping times with increase in NS mass till the maximum mass for all the EOS.
+The damping time of a 1.4 $M_\odot$(2.0 $M_\odot$) NS lies between 0.20 - 0.25 s (0.13 - 0.15 s).
+The range of damping times in this work, for the two NS masses mentioned is in good agreement with the range of damping times reported in \cite{Pradhan2022} for their set of RMF EOS.